bramptonsouthwest/lego-robotics/README.md

 Students program the robot to move in the shape of a square using Motor blocks.
 They apply advanced movement commands and precision control techniques to achieve accurate geometric shapes.

 ### ADV-02 - Perimeter Forward (FWD)
-Program the robot to move forward until it detects an obstacle using distance sensors.
+Program the robot to move forward until it detects an obstacle using ultrasonic (distance) sensors.
 Students refine their sensor integration skills and apply advanced navigation algorithms for obstacle avoidance.

 ### ADV-03 - Black & White (B&W) Stop-n-Go
 This module teaches students to program the robot to stop and go based on detecting black and white surfaces.
 They apply advanced line-following techniques using nested "wait until" blocks for adaptive navigation.